 Look for: Search that comes with top-notch security (like ISO, SOC, and multi-tenancy) and support.
 The provider should be there when you need them with comprehensive support and robust infrastructure.

-Site search may seem like a basic building block of a website, but it can add great value to your business.
-Whether you’re running a marketing campaign, designing new products, or looking to boost sales and revenue, we can show you how to use site search to your best advantage.
+Site search may seem basic, when done well it can add great value to your business.
+From product design to marketing to boosting sales and revenue, we’ll show you how to use site search to your advantage.

 Ready to see what you can create with Coveo?
 Try it out for free.